HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Boredom bark

-The Finnish Spitz are known to have busy and alert minds and need to be kept occupied at all times.
+The Finnish Spitz is known to have a busy and alert mind and needs to be kept occupied at all times.
 They need constant and constructive mental stimulation in order to be well behaved at all times.

 The Scowl